paradite/ai-replace-swe/README.md

 ## Is AI going to replace software engineers?

 Yes.
-Some of them.
+Some of them, especially those:
+- Doing tedious and repetitive work.
+- Executing well-defined tasks given by others.
+- Building simple CRUD apps and websites.

-Those doing tedious and repetitive work.
-Those executing well-defined tasks.
-Those building CRUD.
-Those whose daily work can be automated by hiring Devin at a cheaper cost.
+Essentially if most of you daily work can be automated by hiring Devin ($500/month) at a cheaper cost, you are at risk.

 ## When will it happen?